Sugikawachi Station

-Sugikawachi Station (杉河内駅, Sugikawachi-eki) is a railway station on the Kyūdai Main Line operated by JR Kyushu in Kusu, Ōita Prefecture, Japan.
+Sugikawachi Station (杉河内駅, Sugikawachi-eki) is a railway station on the Kyūdai Main Line operated by JR Kyushu in the city of Hita, Ōita Prefecture, Japan.

 Lines

 The station is served by the Kyūdai Main Line and is located 63.6 km from the starting point of the line at Kurume.

 Layout

-The station consists of a side platform platform a single track on a side hill cutting overlooking the main road and a deep river valley.
+The station consists of a side platform serving a single track on a side hill cutting overlooking the main road and a deep river valley.
 The station building, a modern structure built of timber, is unstaffed and serves only as a waiting room.
 From the access road, a flight of steps or a long slope leads up to the station building.
 Another ramp or flight of steps leads to a slightly higher level where the platform is located.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 15 March 1957 as an additional station on the existing track of the Kyudai Main Line.
 With the privatization of JNR on 1 April 1987, JR Kyushu took over control of the station.